Here are 15 of the most common and effective cerebral palsy therapy activities that play a vital role in treating kids with Cerebral Palsy (CP).

 Therapy plays a crucial role to improve a child’s overall quality of life!

-What’s even better is different therapies and activities can be combined tailored to a child’s needs for maximum results.
+What’s even better is different therapies and activities may be combined tailored to a child’s needs for maximum results.

 Let’s get started.

-Be sure to access your bonus resource at the end of this post. 🙂
+Be sure to stick around until the end to access your bonus resource. 🙂

 CUEVAS MEDEK EXERCISE THERAPY

 Cuevas Medek Exercise Therapy (also known as CME or MEDEK) is an intensive physical therapy session.

 Many kids gain more progress towards their goals in 3 weeks of intensive therapy versus 12 months of traditional therapy.

 CME is an extremely effective form of therapy to improve a child’s motor functions based on the ‘intense’ nature of the therapy.

 The therapy lasts on average 3 hours per day 5 days per week for one to three week periods.